UPDATED 28th September.

 GOOD: The 10-Step EASY Guide To Cleaning Your Oven (With Pictures)

-WHY: We’ve used Steps, a remarkable word – ‘Easy’ and gave it more value by calling it a guide, and letting the reader know it’s got pictures – Pictures will seal the deal.
+WHY: We’ve used Steps, a remarkable word – ‘Easy’ and given it more value by calling it a guide, and letting the reader know it’s got pictures – Pictures will seal the deal.

 BAD: Fashion Ideas For Summer

-http://tweakyourbiz.com/tools/title-generator/ – This is an amazing tool in which you type in your topic and it will give you ready-made title ideas back.
+- The FATJOE Blog Title Generator – This is an amazing tool our dev team created in which you type in your topic and it will give you ready-made title ideas back.
 Let’s say we entered Guest Posting, we’ll get some amazing titles back like this:

 - Apply These 10 Secret Techniques To Improve Guest Posting